Franz Reuleaux: Middle years

 After a time spent in the family business he became a professor at the Swiss Federal Institute in Zürich.
 Eventually, in 1879 he became Rector at the Königs Technischen Hochschule Berlin – Charlottenburg.
 This was a major technical institute, with about 300 professors.
 He became widely known as an engineer-scientist — a professor and industrial consultant, education reformer and leader of the technical elite of Germany.

 Reuleaux was the appointed chairman of the German panel of judges for the Sixth World Industrial Fair opened in Philadelphia on 10 May 1876.
 He admitted that German-made goods were far inferior to those of other countries and that German industry's guiding principle was “billig und schlecht” (English: cheap and shoddy).
 This shook business and evoked wide comment in the press.

 Reuleaux was a consultant to the development of the Otto-Langen internal combustion engine, winner of the 1867 World's Fair in Paris, France, based on efficiency.

 Reuleaux served on several international juries and commissions and considerably involved in formation of a patent system, as he was active in German politics.

 In 1877, he was elected as a member of the American Philosophical Society.

 He was a member of the Royal Swedish Academy of Sciences from 1882.
+In the same year, he was elected an honorary member of the American Society of Mechanical Engineers.